-Chicago DFSS - Department of Family and Support Services.
+Chicago DFSS - Department of Family and Support Services programs.

 The lead agency in Chicago for seniors, low income families, veterans, the homeless, and single parents may be the Chicago Department of Family and Support Services.
 This non-profit, government affiliated agency supports hundreds of thousands of residents per year and offers them assistance with a number of needs.
 Dozens of centers or partner agencies, including community action agencies, are located across the city.
 Some examples of the assistance available includes free food, Child Care, emergency utility and rent help, Head Start, help for seniors, and even some basic health check ups.
 More details on these and other resources is below.

 Programs in Chicago for students, youth, and children